Elepert/ThinkComplexity2/Project1/bibliography1.md

-# Bibliography
-### 1. "How the science of complex networks can help developing strategies against terrorism"
+### Bibliography1: "How the science of complex networks can help developing strategies against terrorism"
 How the science of complex networks can help developing strategies against terrorism
 Latora, Marchiori, Chaos, Solitons & Fractals(April 2004) 69-75
 <http://www.sciencedirect.com/science/article/pii/S0960077903004296>